Non-normal affine monoids: Local cohomology and holes

 We give an example to demonstrate the geometric meaning of the results in this section.

 \begin{example} Consider the affine monoid $Q \subset \ZZ^3$ generated by $(0,0,1)$, $(1,0,1)$, $(0,2,1)$, $(1,2,1)$, $(0,3,1)$ and $(1,3,1)$.
-It is shown in the left part of \ref{fig:trunghoa}.
+It is shown in the left part of \Cref{fig:trunghoa}.
 This example is taken from \cite{trunghoa}.
 The holes of $Q$ form a \qq{wall} parallel to the $xz$-plane.
 Hence, nontrivial local cohomology of $\kQ$ can only appear in the degrees of this wall.
-The right part of \ref{fig:trunghoa} shows this wall and the intersections with the facet defining hyperplanes.
+The right part of \Cref{fig:trunghoa} shows this wall and the intersections with the facet defining hyperplanes.
 In each region, $\nab[.]$ and thus $\lochom{i}$ is constant.
-In the shaded unbounded region pointing downwards, we have $\lochom{3} \neq 0$ by \ref{prop:nonvan}.
-All other unbounded regions do not support local cohomology by \ref{lemma:artin} (just take the points on any ray reaching outwards).
+In the shaded unbounded region pointing downwards, we have $\lochom{3} \neq 0$ by \Cref{thm:lochomholes}.
+All other unbounded regions do not support local cohomology because $\lochom{i}$ is Artininan.
 So the only part of the local cohomology that is not classified so far is the lattice point $q$ in the small shaded triangle.
 In fact, one may compute directly that $\dim_\kk \lochom{2}_q = 1$. \end{example}